arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 let fa: ('b -> 'c -> 'd) Parser = f <!> a
 ```

-Notice: it's a 2-parameter function inside a Parser.
+Note: it's a 2-parameter function inside a Parser.
 We want to apply
 it to the next argument, a `'b Parser`:

 [<Fact>]